giuseppe-velocci/simple-cli-tool/README.md

 The application will be saved in *./dist/bin* folder

-or use directly pkg to configure the build that you need
+or use directly pkg to configure the build that you need;

+## ROADMAP:
+- help flag/command to display info over commands
+- change logic for ClIO read to comply with direct usage from a cli
+- allow rename for executable file from an attribute in package.json
+- array values (with types?)